 Wind Is The Enemy…The Only Enemy

-If your big wedding day is turning out to be a little bit windier than you may have hoped, I would recommend skipping the smoke bomb photography and saving it for another day.
-I know, I know, it would be a bummer not to use your colorful smoke bombs, but the wind wouldn’t create ideal photo conditions, anyway!
+If your big wedding day is a little bit windier than you may have hoped, skip the smoke bomb photography .
+It’s best to save it for another day.
+I know, it would be a bummer not to use your colorful smoke bombs, but the wind wouldn’t create ideal photo conditions, anyway!
 If you absolutely MUST shoot your smoke bombs, in spite of the wind, we recommend doing so in a wooded area.
 The trees are wonderful for blocking some of that wind!

 Image from Live Picture Studios